petterbejo/raspberry_setup/README.md

 This repo is work in progress.

+If you do not have a GitHub user set up on your Pi, clone this repo with HTTPS and not SSH.

 ## A digital photo frame

 Simple scripts to use the Pi as a digital photo frame.
 Photos will be uploaded via `scp`.